 Meet Our Staff

-Noelle has a background in law and policy and has worked on food and agriculture issues throughout California, for nearly a decade.
-Noelle worked as Director of Local Food Systems for 6 years where she coordinated the Buy Fresh Buy Local, North Valley agricultural marketing program with over 100 farmer, rancher and food business members, edited/published three editions of the North Valley’s Eater’s Guide to Local Food, chaired the land trust’s Technical Advisory Committee and workshop development for the Beginning Farmer Rancher Development Program, and oversaw the development of the North Valley Food Hub.
+Noelle has a background in law and policy and has worked on food and agriculture issues throughout California for more than a decade.
+Noelle has substantial experience in grant-writing and project management having secured numerous public and private-foundation grants.
+Her projects include founding and directing the Buy Fresh Buy Local, North Valley agricultural marketing program with over 100 farmer, rancher and food business members, publishing three editions of the North Valley’s Eater’s Guide to Local Food, chairing the development of a USDA Beginning Farmer Rancher workshop series, and founding and developing the North Valley Food Hub.

-She is a co-founder of Buy Fresh Buy Local, North Valley and Slow Food Shasta Cascade, loves to grow food wherever she can and cannot find enough hours in the day to love her son, Rocko.
-Noelle has a B.S. in Political Science from CSU, Chico and a J.D. from Golden Gate University’s School of Law with certificates in Public Interest and Environmental Law.
+Noelle loves to grow food wherever she can and never has enough hours in the day to love her sons, Rocko and Archer.
+She has a B.S. in Political Science from CSU, Chico and a J.D. from Golden Gate University’s School of Law with certificates in Public Interest and Environmental Law.

 Dr. Jacob Brimlow

 Jake is an Assistant Professor of Agricultural Business in the CSU, Chico College of Agriculture.
 Dr. Brimlow has a Ph.D. in Agricultural and Natural Resource Economics from North Carolina State University, and teaches courses in Agricultural Economics, Finance, and Price Analysis.
 His research focuses on improving the profitability and economic resiliency of agricultural producers in the CSU, Chico service area by identifying and developing market opportunities, particularly for small- and medium-sized producers.